 We could even let the site choose the movies for us.
 Anderson and Daniels include a convenient dot graph that spans the breadth of inclusion, with each dot representing a movie.
 You can just click on the distribution that appeals to you and choose a movie from there.
 Clueless, Gosford Park, and The Wizard of Oz all come in at a perfect 50/50 split.
 Or, you can select a decade, genre, and gender balance and get suggestions.

 Polygraph has enabled us to put our money where our principles are.
 If enough of us decide that we won’t buy any movie that tilts too far male, it would put pressure on filmmakers to make movies that better reflected real life.
-This data makes it possible to do just that.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+This data makes it possible to do just that.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.